Shankar Lamichhane: Awards and honours

-He won the prestigious Madan Puraskar for his anthology of essays Abstract Chintan Pyaj.
+He won the Madan Puraskar for his anthology of essays Abstract Chintan Pyaj.
 Shankar Lamichhane Essay Society was established in his honor.

 Personal life and death

 He married Ratna Rai from Darjeeling.
 They had two children.
 He then remarried Subarna Shrestha, with whom he had two children.

 Lamichhane died on 24 January 1976 (10 Magh 2032 BS) at the age of 47.